istio/istio.io/content/en/blog/2024/l7-policy-with-opa/index.md

     alt="Filters"
     >}}

-Before, when you installed OPA server, you used the envoy version of the server.
-This image allows the configuration of the GRPC plugin which implements the ext_authz protobuf service.
+Before, when you installed OPA server, you used the Envoy version of the server.
+This image allows the configuration of the GRPC plugin which implements the `ext_authz` protobuf service.

 {{< text yaml >}}
 [...]